Male prostitution: In the British Empire

 In the 18th and 19th centuries, the United Kingdom indirectly regulated male sex work.
 By making homosexuality illegal, the U.K. caused male sex workers to become more discreet with their services to avoid being fined or jailed.
 Acts of indecency, whether in public or private, along with sodomy and homosexual solicitation, were a few regulatory practices put into place at that time.
 As the British Empire grew, the criminalization of homosexuality spread around the world.
 Subsequently, male prostitutes moved into more urban or commercialized spaces to blend in with their surroundings and not draw attention to themselves.
 Such laws were in place in England and Australia until the mid-1960s.

-Once anti-homosexuality laws started disappearing, much more scientific research started on the concept.
 Research challenged the idea that homosexuality was an act of deviance and caused a divide in the UK.
 For that reason, Sir John Wolfenden chaired the Wolfenden Report.
-The report resulted in the Royal Commission stating "it is not the function of the law to intervene in the private lives of citizens, or to seek to enforce any particular pattern of behavior" that is not already outlined.
+The report resulted in the Royal Commission stating "it is not the function of the law to intervene in the private lives of citizens, or to seek to enforce any particular pattern of behaviour" that is not already outlined.
 In the end, the commission suggested that adult consensual acts kept out of the public eye, should not be subject to criminalization.

-The Sexual Offences Act of 2000 lowered the age of consent for homosexual males from 18 to 16, similar to heterosexual and lesbian individuals.
+The Sexual Offences Act of 2000 lowered the age of consent for homosexual males from 18 to 16, the same as for heterosexual and lesbian individuals.

 Australia began to decriminalize homosexuality in the late 20th century.